TejasSuryavanshi/nextjs-tailwind-loading-spinner/README.md

 export default About;

-Step:3 Next, I have created a loading.tsx file in the same /about folder
+Step 3: Next, I have created a loading.tsx file in the same /about folder

 Code:
 import Spinner from "../components/Spinner"